Answers to

 5. Department of Veterans’ Affairs (DVA) will have nil out-of-pocket expenses.
 Your regular G.P. will complete a D904 referral form requesting dietetic involvement.

-Upfront payment with an Enhanced Primary Care Plan (EPC) is required as per Medicare guidelines, with a refund of $58.30 usually occurring the following business day.
+Upfront payment with a Chronic Condition Management Plan (CCMP) is required as per Medicare guidelines, with a refund usually occurring the following business day.

 What should I bring to my appointment?